kqblacka/gen-ai-bootcamp-2025/sentence-constructor/Perplexity/Prompt.md

 ### Response Format:
 1. Vocabulary Table:
 - Provide a table of key words from the sentence with their English-to-Spanish translations.
+-Your spanish side of the table seems to be giving away the answers, meaning if i just type the column top to bottom that is the spanish sentence.
+Don't conjugate anything, if there is a el/la that need to be used put it in the table and let the student decide the correct form

 2. Sentence Structure Guide:
 - Show sentence structure to help students understand how to organize it in Spanish.
 Use placeholders (e.g., [Subject], [Verb], [Adjective]) to guide them without revealing answers.